davanstrien/flyswot/README.md

 ## Disclaimer 😬

-`flyswot` is a work in progress.
+_flyswot_ is a work in progress.
 Things may not work and behaviour may change in the future!

 ## tl;dr

-`flyswot` is a Command Line Tool which allows you to run [image classification models](https://huggingface.co/models?pipeline_tag=image-classification&sort=downloads) available via the [Hugging Face Hub](https://huggingface.co/models) 🤗 against a directory of images.
+_flyswot_ is a Command Line Tool which allows you to run [Hugging Face Transformers](https://huggingface.co/docs/transformers/) [image classification models](https://huggingface.co/models?pipeline_tag=image-classification&sort=downloads) available via the [Hugging Face Hub](https://huggingface.co/models) 🤗 against a directory of images.
 It returns a CSV report containing the models predictions.

 ```console
 flyswot predict directory image_directory csv_reports --model_id flyswot/convnext-tiny-224_flyswot